ʻĀhuimanu, Hawaii

 ʻĀhuimanu (/haw/) is a census-designated place (CDP) in the City & County of Honolulu, Hawaii, United States, on the island of Oahu.
 In Hawaiian ʻāhui-manu means "cluster of birds".

-ʻĀhuimanu is spread out beneath the steep windward pali (cliff face) of the Koolau mountain and separated by a low ridge from Heeia Kea.
-Thus, this area is mostly inland and not directly on Kaneohe Bay.
+ʻĀhuimanu is spread out beneath the steep windward pali (cliff face) of the Koʻolau Range and separated by a low ridge from Heʻeia Kea.
+Thus, this area is mostly inland and not directly on Kāneʻohe Bay.
 However, one neighborhood spreads over the ridge and along Kamehameha Highway where there is private access to the bay shore.
 Proximity to the pali gives the place a generally wet climate.
 As of the 2010 Census, this largely residential area had a population of 8,810.
 A small commercial mall is located here across the highway from the Valley of the Temples Memorial Park, a large cemetery noted for its Byodo-In Temple.

 The U.S. postal code for ʻĀhuimanu is 96744.

 Geography

-Ahuimanu is located at on the east side of Oahu (21.443273, -157.840111).
-Nearby communities include Heeia and Kaneohe to the south along State Route 83 (the Kahekili Highway), and Kahaluu, with which it merges to the north.
+ʻĀhuimanu is located at on the east side of Oahu (21.443273, -157.840111).
+Nearby communities include Heʻeia and Kāneʻohe to the south along State Route 83 (the Kahekili Highway), and Kahaluu, with which it merges to the north.

 According to the United States Census Bureau, the CDP has a total area of 7.0 km2, all land.